|

 Many states have consumer protection laws that prohibit unfair or deceptive business practices.
 If a hotel engages in practices that are misleading or fraudulent, such as advertising a “no questions asked” refund policy but then refusing to honor it, this could be considered an unfair or deceptive practice.

-The Federal Trade Commission (FTC) has a dedicated section on their website that outlines consumer rights and provides guidance on how to file a complaint against a hotel for unfair practices.
+The Federal Trade Commission (FTC) has a dedicated section on its website that outlines consumer rights and provides guidance on how to file a complaint against a hotel for unfair practices.

 Negligence or Misrepresentation